-Law No. 07/04, of 15 October, which revoked Law No. 18/90, of 27 October, which regulates the Angolan Social Security system, foresees the attribution of retirement pensions to all Angolan workers registered at the Social Security.
+Law 07/04 of October 15, which revoked Law 18/90, of October 27, which regulates the Angolan Social Security system, foresees the attribution of retirement pensions to all Angolan workers registered at the Social Security.
 The value of these pensions is calculated based on a table proportional to the number of service years applied to the average monthly gross wages received in the periods immediately preceding the date on which the worker ceases to work.
-According to Presidential Decree No. 227/18, of 27 September, the contribution rates for this system are 8% for the employer and 3% for the workers.
+According to Presidential Decree 227/18, of September 27, the contribution rates for this system are 8% for the employer and 3% for the workers.

-By resolution of the Bank's Board of Directors, ATLANTICO is making contributions under a defined contribution plan, corresponding to a fixed percentage of 8% of the monthly pensionable salary of each employee (5% by the Bank and 3% by the employee), in order to ensure employees hired locally or their families, the entitlement to cash benefits covering old-age, disability or death pension supplements.
+By resolution of the Board of Directors, ATLANTICO is making contributions under a defined contribution plan, corresponding to a fixed percentage of 2.5% of the monthly pensionable salary of each employee (1.5% is financed by the Bank and 1% voluntarily by the employees, who may raise their contributions to the maximum limit of 5% on a voluntary basis), in order to ensure employees hired locally or their families, the entitlement to cash benefits covering old-age, disability or death pension supplements.
 The old-age retirement pension is awarded to employees if they are 60 years old and have at least 5 years of continuous service at the Bank.
 The disability benefit is granted to employees who have 5 years of continuous service and who have been diagnosed with total and permanent disability equal to 100%.
 In case of death, employees may appoint beneficiaries and respective percentages of the reimbursement's distribution.